-Natural question arises about quantifying Rabi flopping frequency for the two-level system in the thermal radiation field.
-Eqn.(\ref{eqn:6}) is the generalization of Eqn.(\ref{eqn:2}) with proper normalization for all the frequencies of the thermal radiation around $\omega_0$.
-Thus for $t\rightarrow\infty$ and $\omega\rightarrow\omega_0$, right hand sides of both the Eqn.(\ref{eqn:2}) and Eqn.(\ref{eqn:6}) are averaged out to $1/2$ with the consideration that $u(\omega_0)$ remains fixed for emissions (including spontaneous ones) and absorptions processes.
-Thus, we get the Rabi flopping frequency for the two-level system in the thermal radiation field in the free space, as
+The natural question arises about quantifying the Rabi flopping frequency for the two-level system in the thermal radiation field.
+Eq.~(\ref{eqn:6}) is the generalization of Eq.~(\ref{eqn:2}) with proper normalization for all the frequencies of the thermal radiation around $\omega_0$.
+Thus for $t\rightarrow\infty$ and $\omega\rightarrow\omega_0$, the right hand sides of both Eq.~(\ref{eqn:2}) and Eq.~(\ref{eqn:6}) are averaged out to $1/2$ under the consideration that $u(\omega_0)$ remains fixed for emission (including the spontaneous ones) and absorption processes.
+Thus, we get the Rabi flopping frequency for the two-level system in the thermal radiation field in the free space as

-This form of the Rabi flopping frequency is quite general for the two-level system, and is of course, unaltered even for the case of vacuum ($u(\omega_0)=u_q(\omega_0)=\frac{\hbar\omega_0^3}{2\pi^2c^3}$, $u_T(\omega_0)=0$) Rabi flopping \cite{Jaynes}.
-Now, using Eqns. (\ref{eqn:6}) and (\ref{eqn:6a}), we get the probability for the stimulated transitions in the free-space from the upper level to the lower level, as
+This form of the Rabi flopping frequency is quite general for the two-level system, and is of course, unaltered even for the case of vacuum ($u(\omega_0)=u_q(\omega_0)=\frac{\hbar\omega_0^3}{2\pi^2c^3}$, $u_T(\omega_0)=0$) Rabi flopping~\cite{Jaynes} as $u(\omega_0)$, by definition (Eq.~(\ref{eqn:5})), contains non-zero vacuum energy density per unit frequency interval around $\omega=\omega_0$.
+Now, using Eqs.~(\ref{eqn:6}) and (\ref{eqn:6a}), we get the probability for the stimulated transitions in free space from the upper level to the lower level, as